-Rainey v.
-Fane: Is a Bicyclist Automatically at Fault for Colliding with a Van?
+Rainey vs. Fane: Is a Bicyclist Automatically at Fault for Colliding with a Van?

 The Accident and the Plaintiff’s Injuries

-Indeed, in a recent B.C.
-Supreme Court case, Rainey v.
-Fane, the judge found just the opposite.
-This case involves an August 2006 accident in Prince George.
-The plaintiff, a man now in his late 40s, woke up one morning and drove his mountain bike to a nearby laundromat.
+Indeed, in a 2019 B.C.
+Supreme Court decision, Rainey vs. Fane, the judge found just the opposite.
+This decision involved an August 2006 accident in Prince George.
+The plaintiff, 39 at the time, woke up one morning and drove his mountain bike to a nearby laundromat.

 He returned from the laundromat around 10:30 a.m.
 According to court records, the plaintiff decided to take a “short-cut through the lane that abutted both sides” to get back to his own house, which was on the next block.
 This took the plaintiff and his bike down a “gentle” descent in the road.
 The plaintiff testified there were “no cars parked on the lane” or other obstructions to his travel.